 The banks’ regulator, the Financial Conduct Authority (FCA), has made it clear that it wants lenders to take sensible decisions, looking at the interests of their customers and at the details of your case.
 A lender may have general guidelines that it won’t lend to anyone over 70, say, but it has to consider if there are reasons why the mortgage is suitable for you.

-> In February 2017, the latest edition of the Financial Ombudsman’s newsletter looked at several cases where people were refused a mortgage because of their age
+This does work!
+In 2017, the Financial Ombudsman’s newsletter looked at several cases where people were refused a mortgage because of their age.

 If you want a like for like remortgage or mortgage port, with no increase in the borrowed amount or the term, and where all parties to the mortgage remain unchanged, and you are refused, you should certainly take your case to the Ombudsman.

 First published in 2105, this article is kept up to date.
 Last update May 2018.